Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 The first one might take a few attempts.
 The casing is a big heat sink.
 Hold the iron on for 3–4 seconds before the solder flows.
 Do not exceed 5 seconds.
 Prolonged heat can damage the pot’s resistive element.

-Pre-assemble the Greasebucket network
+Pre-assemble the filter caps

 The build